FuncFusion/mc-dp-icons/README.md

 ## Creators
 [SuperAnt_](## "super.ant_ on discord") - Came up with the initial idea, made the extension

-[bth123](https://github.com/bth123) - Made all the icons and illustrations, also made a [sublime port]() of this extension
+[bth123](https://github.com/bth123) - Made all the icons and illustrations, also made a [sublime port](https://github.com/bth123/mc-dp-icons-sublime) of this extension

-[amandin](https://github.com/amawdiin) - Our PR-manager, gave ideas for icons, coded most of the dynamic icons features, included this extension in his [amazing extension collection](https://marketplace.visualstudio.com/items?itemName=amandin.dpc-pack)
+[amandin](https://github.com/amawdiin) - Our PR-manager, coded most of the dynamic icons features, included this extension in his [amazing extension collection](https://marketplace.visualstudio.com/items?itemName=amandin.dpc-pack)

 ![Creators](assets/3.0/Creators.png)